awslabs/aws-iot-greengrass-accelerators/v2/extras/local_dev/README.md

    $ docker image rm x86_64/aws-iot-greengrass-dev:2.4.0
    ```

-1. Save the initial configuration file and certificates if needed from `docker-volumes/greengrassv2-certs-ro` and `docker-volumes/greengrassv2-config-ro`
+1. Save the initial configuration file and certificates if needed from `volumes/greengrassv2-certs-ro` and `volumes/greengrassv2-config-ro`, otherwise delete
-1. Ensure code in `docker-volumes/dev-components` has been saved outside the directory
+1. Ensure code in `volumes/dev-components` has been saved outside the directory
 1. If deployed from the _base implementation_, delete the CloudFormation stack
 1. Delete the repository `ggv2-dev`
 1. If the cloud resources are not needed, delete the AWS IoT thing, certificate, AWS IoT policy, and AWS IoT role alias (and associated IAM role)